 Before you click away, saying that “I’m not an SEO expert.
 I’m a writer,” know that it’s not as complicated as some try to portray.

-You might already know SEO best practices and not even realize.
+You might already know SEO best practices and not even realize them.

 And if you’re writing for the web, you need to understand how to optimize your writing for search anyway.